max-scopp/bt_audio_led_esp32/BimmerLEDs/include/operation/README.md

 The protocol is purposefully made easy to understand, human-readable, yet trying to leave the smallest fingerprint as possible.

-Do not exceed an json length of 255 bytes - it may work, but it will not be reliable!
+Do not exceed an json length of 182 bytes.
+This is the maximum for iPhone.

-_The 255 bytes packet limit may be raised in the future, but don't bet on it._
+If you want to send more than that, you need to sent multiple packets.
+THIS IS NOT SUPPORTED YET.

 ## Send a packet